 What to Ask Before You Hire a Home Improvement Pro

-Finding the right contractor can be as much a matter of safety as getting your money's worth.
-Home improvement must be done by the book and follow all code requirements of your city's building department to ensuring project satisfaction, it's important to find someone with the right experience for your needs.
+Finding the right Pro can be as much a matter of safety as getting your money's worth.
+From following all code requirements of your city's building department to ensuring project satisfaction, it's important to find someone with the right experience for your needs.
 These 10 questions help make sure you have the information you need to hire the right home hero.